sd2wiebe/NYC_Citibike/README.md

 ### Additional Visualizations:

-Another basic visualization that would helpful would be a simple bar chart showing the distribution of male and female Citibike users, for example:
+An additional basic visualization that would helpful would be a simple bar chart showing the distribution of male and female Citibike users, for example:

 <p align="center"